jina-ai/jina/docs/how-to/monitoring.md

 The monitoring feature is still in Beta and the API is not stable yet.
 ```

-Before starting showing you how to monitor a Flow, let me gave you some context on the monitoring stack.
+Before starting showing you how to monitor a Flow, let have some context on the monitoring stack.
 To leverage the {ref}`metrics <monitoring-flow>` that Jina expose we recommend to use the Prometheus/Grafana stack.
 In this setup, Jina will expose different {ref}`metrics endpoint <monitoring-flow>`  , Prometheus will then be in charge of scrapping these endpoints and
 to collect, aggregate and stored the different metrics.
 Prometheus will then allow external entity (like Grafana) to access these aggregated metrics via a query language [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/).
-Then the role of Grafana here will be to allow users to visualize these metrics by creating dashboard.
+Then the role of Grafana here will be to allow users to visualize these metrics by creating dashboards.

 ```{hint}
 Jina supports exposing the metrics, you are in charge of installing and managed your Prometheus/Grafana instance